 So it’s obvious that we have to answer one primary question: Why do analyst relations?

-Lighthouse’s regular surveys of enterprises’ CIOs and telecoms managers show that three quarters use research and advisory services from industry analyst firms.
+My annual Analyst Value Survey of enterprise and telecom professionals show that three quarters use research and advisory services from industry analyst firms.
 Our 2006 survey, which focussed on businesses with over 1,000 employees, uncovered the following facts about technology buyers.

 - 72% use analysts opinions when shortlisting products;